maxbarnas/sigkill.dk/links.md

 * [Niels G. W. Serup](http://metanohi.name/) is one of my friends and he writes about important matters such as [why you should insert two spaces after a period](http://metanohi.name/two-spaces).

+* [Ted Unangst](https://flak.tedunangst.com) is one of the motley crew making up the developers of [the best operating system](https://openbsd.org).
+He writes about when he is upset at the computer (most of the time) and when he is happy with the computer (less often).